nayere6342/sep11-freedom-project/blog/entry01.md

 // Check out https://kaboomjs.com#AreaComp for everything area() provides
 ```

-Like I said before, I also think that _kaboom.js_ can be used for collision handling.
+First part of the code fully loads all the assets.
+Then it gets the texture for those assets.
+For example `"/sprites/grass.png"` the code first gets into the folder called; `sprites`.
+After that, it gets the file called; `grass.png` Like I said before, I also think that _kaboom.js_ can be used for collision handling.
 This is great for giving life throughout your game overall in a this type of space.
+As I just said, I believe

 ---